bunnhimaybe/2120_SoftwareDesignII/HW1/README.txt

 ##	How to run

-Use command " java Main.java " in terminal.
+Use command " java Main " in terminal.